-Whatever, instructional sub routine is a reserved option as well.
+Whatever, instructional sub routine is a valid option as well.
 A label is used to define the entry point of an instructional sub routine.
 You can use a GOSUB statement wherever in the program to call a labeled sub routine and transfer control to it.
-Use a RETURN statement to exit a sub routine and transfer control back to its caller.
+A RETURN statement is used to exit a sub routine and transfer control back to its caller.